Life Insurance Glossary

 A life insurance policy purchased to cover the costs incurred during a last illness, funeral and burial costs, any debts, probate expenses, death taxes and any other taxes or obligations which must be paid in order to settle the estate of a decedent.
 Sometimes referred to as burial insurance.

 Flat extra premium:

-Premium added on top of the regular premium of a life insurance policy to cover added risk, typically that of high risk occupations or activities (e.g. flying an aircraft).
+Premium added on top of the regular premium of a life insurance policy to cover added risk, typically that of high-risk occupations or activities (e.g. flying an aircraft).
 The insurance company adds a flat extra fee per thousand dollars of death benefit.
-An example of this would be a pilot paying and extra $2 – $3 per thousand dollars of benefit.
+An example of this would be a pilot paying an extra $2 – $3 per thousand dollars of benefit.
 In this example, a pilot taking out a $1 million policy would pay an extra $2,000 – $3,000, over and above the normal premium.